Restream/redmine_custom_reports/README.md

-# Redmine Reports & Charts plugin
+# Redmine Custom Reports (with charts) plugin

-Redmine plugin for reports and charts
+Redmine plugin for custom reports with charts